biomedepi/seizure_detection_challenge/pages/regulations.md

 Accounting for the under-reporting of FAs by the OVLP method, we will combine two methods in our scoring formula.
 Sensitivity will be computed based on OVLP, as mentioned, and FAs rate will be based on epoch-based scoring.
 EPOCH [1] treats the reference and hypothesis as time series.
 These signals are sampled at a fixed window length (epoch duration).
 The corresponding label in the reference is compared to the hypothesis for each epoch.
 Any possible substitutions, deletions, or insertion errors are tabulated with an equal weight of 1.0 for each type of error.
 A weighting factor of 0.4 will be used in order to balance sensitivity and FA rate and provide the scoring points.
 \
 ![Scoring]({{ '/assets/theme/images/score.png' | relative_url }})
-\
-The test data contains wearable EEG recorded at in-hospital and outside of the hospital.
-The score will be separately calculated for each data type.
-The final score will be composed by a weighted average of each score (to be determined).

 &nbsp;